berkaydonmezs/fortran-works/README.md

 # fortran-works
-This repository contains some of the programmes I write in Fortran for my self-improvement.
+This repository contains some of the programs I write in Fortran for self-improvement.